tohagan/stlive/README.md

 ## Known Issues

-- Navigating back to the start page and then re-selecting the Live Update link often fails to restart the Live Update client.  **Workaround**: Stop and restart the mobile app or redeploy it using `stlive run`
+- Navigating back to the start page and then re-selecting the Live Update link often fails to restart the Live Update client.  **Workaround**: Stop and restart the mobile app or redeploy it using `stlive run`.

+- `stlive run` always recompiles the app and installs on one device.
+I'm looking at adding an `stlive install` command that will reinstall and run the app for ALL attached devices.

 ### Acknowledgements